Fighting For Your Rights And Interests Since 1997

 Under the North Carolina General Statutes 50-20 (b) (1), “marital property” includes “all real and personal property acquired by either spouse or both spouses during the course of the marriage and before the date of the separation of the parties, and presently owned.”
 This definition is subject to certain exceptions.

 Your right to a portion of the shared marital property “vests” once you have separated from your spouse.
-Unlike in many other states, you are not necessarily entitled to fifty percent of the marital property in North Carolina.
+Unlike in many other states, you are not necessarily entitled to 50% of the marital property in North Carolina.
+Rather, the guiding standard is “equitable property division,” which means a division that is fair and just for your situation.

-Several steps have to be taken in order to properly divide marital property; a Monroe NC attorney at The Khan Law Offices can assist with planning for the property division:
+Several steps have to be taken in order to properly divide marital property.
+Our lawyers can assist with planning for the property division.

 Your lawyer and the court will first have to identify all of the property, and then decide if it can be properly classified as marital property rather than separate property.